 House price statistics from Registers of Scotland.

-- the average price of a residential property in Scotland was £182,357
+The average price of residential property in Scotland

-- the volume of residential property sales in Scotland was 101,664 sales
+The volume of residential property sales in Scotland

-- the value of residential property sales in Scotland was £18.5 billion
+The value of residential property sales in Scotland

 The Property Market Report is the main statistical compendium publication from Registers of Scotland.